LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/tms-achievement-conditions.md

 ## Examples
 Here are some example achievements and their conditions to earn the achievement:

-**Example 1**: Specific lab completion achievement, such as a user needs to complete the “Configure SQL Server” lab with an ID of 98765 once:
+**Example 1 - Specific lab completion achievement** - A user needs to complete the “Configure SQL Server” lab with an ID of 98765 once:
 > [{Subject:0, LabProfileIds:[98765], Count:1, Complete:True}]

-**Example 2**: Specified course completion achievement, such as a user needs to complete the “Security Fundamentals Bootcamp” course with an ID of 2345:
+**Example 2 - Specific course completion achievement** - A user needs to complete the “Security Fundamentals Bootcamp” course with an ID of 2345:
 > [{Subject:10, CourseIds:[2345], Complete:True}]

-**Example 3**: Specified course type with multiple completions achievement, such as a user needs to complete 3 courses tagged with the “Database” course tag has an ID of 59:
+**Example 3 - Specific course type with multiple completions achievement** - A user needs to complete 3 courses tagged with the “Database” course tag, which has an ID of 59:
 > [{Subject:20, Count:3, CourseTagIds:[59], Complete:True}]

-**Example 4**: Specified Learning Path completion with passed exam at the end, such as a user needs to complete all 4 courses in the “Cloud Technologies Expert” learning path (CourseIds of 1583, 1584, 1585, and 1586) and pass the final exam lab in it (ID 54671):
+**Example 4 - Specific Learning Path completion with passed exam at the end** - A user needs to complete all 4 courses in the “Cloud Technologies Expert” learning path (CourseIds of 1583, 1584, 1585, and 1586) and pass the final exam lab in it (ID 54671):

 > [
     {Subject:20, Count:4, CourseIds:[ 1583,1584,1585,1586], Complete:True},
     {Subject:0, LabProfileIds:[54671], Count:1, Passed:True}
 ]

+**Example 5 - Specific achievements earned achievement** - A user must earn all of the "Cloud Technologies" achievements (AchievementIds of 10, 11, and 12):
+> [{Subject:40, AchievementIds[10,11,12]}]

+**Example 6 - Cumulative points earned achievement** - A user must earn 500 achievement points from any achievements to earn this achievement:
+> [{Subject:40, Points:500}]

 ## Name:Value Pairs
 The following name:value pairs are some that can be used to configure JSON Conditions in TMS.
 IDs can be found in the URL for the entity in the TMS.